djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-19-after-a-good-run-thoughts.markdown

 I began responsibly.
 Having skipped a run yesterday, I held the pent-up energy that can lead to a regrettably quick start and, in fairness, I did begin a little quicker than I should've.
 But I recovered.
 (Sometimes I don't, but today I did.)
 I, as the cliche goes, "hit my stride".

 I remained in my stride for the middle of the run, and stayed there for a piece of the end.
-Then, the coolness of dusk, and the urgency of arriving home while I could still see, urged me to pick it up.
+Then, the coolness of dusk, and the necessity of arriving home while I could still see, urged me to pick it up.

 Not feeling up for an argument &ndash; if you don't remember, I was then engaged in a rather-fast run &ndash; I assented.
 My legs kicked with more force, my calves sprung with more bounce, my quads lifted with more height.
 Now, I was moving.